RInfant90/Speed-Cameras/README.md

 - Borough with highest average speed
 - Top Speed Camera Locations

+# Tools
+- Excel for data cleaning, and exploration
+- Python for exploration and visualizations

 # Data Findings

 - An average city speed of over 35mph between hours of 10pm-5am with only 3 mph difference between weekday and weekends